ABOUT THIS BOOK:

 Poetry Activity:

-Read a poem aloud to your students several times.
+ACTIVITY # 1: Read a poem aloud to your students several times.
 Have them draw a picture to go along with the poem.
 Also, talk about how the title can help to figure out the main idea of the poem.
 Compile the activities into a booklet.
 Use the poems as read alouds, creative writing/drawing, rhyming words, handwriting, etc…

 ACITIVITY # 2: Introduce your students to poetry by reviewing nursery rhymes of Dr. Seuss (because most students are familiar with them).
 Finish off the poetry activity with Langston Hughes.
 By reading MY PEOPLE.